Thin accretion disk signatures in hybrid metric-Palatini gravity: Introduction

+The recently obtained black hole solution \cite{Danila2019} in HMPG has opened up new possibilities for testing this theory.
+In addition to the fact that a gravitational theory must confirm the existence of compact bodies, it must also predict accretion disks around such objects that are consistent with observations.
+Therefore, the study of the properties of accretion disks can be used to test the adequacy of both the theory itself and the black hole solution, and can also serve in the future to limit HMPG.

-In this paper, our focus is on studying accretion onto a symmetric black hole within the hybrid $f(R)$-gravity.
+In this paper, our focus is on studying accretion onto a static spherically symmetric black hole within HMPG.
 Accretion, the process of matter infall onto a black hole, is highly sensitive to the gravitational theory's peculiarities, making it a valuable testbed for exploring new results and constraints for this model.
 Historically, the first accretion model was created by N. Shakura and R. Sunyaev \cite{Shakura1973}.
-However, the first model which takes into account relativistic effects was developed by I. Novikov and K. Thorne \cite{Page1974,Novikov1973}.
+However, the first model which takes into account relativistic effects was developed by I. Novikov, K. Thorne and D. Page \cite{Page1974,Novikov1973}.
 Previously, many modified theories of gravity have already been investigated by considering accretion disks \cite{Harko2011, mohaddese, Harko2010, Pun2008, Perez2013, Perez2017}.

-We employ a numerical solution for the static spherical symmetric black hole metric in hybrid $f(R)$-gravity \cite{Danila2019} to calculate the energy flux, luminosity, and temperature within the Novikov-Thorne model.
+We employ a numerical solution for the static spherically symmetric black hole metric in HMPG \cite{Danila2019} to calculate the energy flux, luminosity, and temperature within the Novikov-Thorne model.
 We compare our results with calculations performed for a Schwarzschild black hole in GR.
 Our analysis considers different values of the background scalar field, first derivative of the scalar field, scalar field mass, and different their interconnections.
 We examine two cases: one with a Higgs-type potential $V(\phi)=-\frac{\mu^2}{2} \phi^2 + \frac{\zeta}{4}\phi^4$ and another without any potential ($V = 0$).
-In the conclusion, we discuss the viable aspects of the hybrid $f(R)$-theory.
+In the conclusion, we discuss the viable aspects of HMPG.

 The article is organized into seven sections.
 The first and last are the introduction and conclusion respectively.
-The second section provides a description of the hybrid $f(R)$-model and its scalar-tensor representation.
+The second section provides a description of the HMPG and its scalar-tensor representation.
 In the third section, we present the Novikov-Thorne model.
-The fourth section outlines the numerical calculations for the static spherical symmetric black hole metric.
-In the fifth section the results of numerical calculating for accretion in hybrid $f(R)$-gravity are presented.
-In the sixth section we discuss about obtained results of this research.
+The fourth section outlines the numerical calculations for the static spherically symmetric black hole metric.
+In the fifth section the results of numerical calculating for accretion properties in HMPG are presented.
+In the sixth section we discuss obtained results.
 The conclusion summarizes our findings.

 Throughout this paper the Greek indices $(\mu, \nu,...)$ run over $0, 1, 2, 3$ and the signature is $(-,+,+,+)$.
 All calculations are performed in the CGS system.